lyc102/ifem/debug/log.md

 In 3-D, the problem is worse.
 Rate 1.5 for Neuman and 1.3 for Robin for the error $\|u_I - u_h\|_{\infty}$ .

+That's reasonable.
+Solution to Neumann problem is not unique.
+We don't know the constant and thus compare the maximum norm is not well defined.

+The question we should ask is:

+is the solution we computed ONE solution of the system Au = f ?

+It satisfies equations other than the first one.

 So in the new formulation, I perturbe the matrix by `A(1,1) = A(1,1) + 1e-6`.
 Then the matrix is non-singular.
 But the same problem still exists.
 Even change to a consistent data.

 One reason I suspect is the ill-conditioning of the sub-matrix.
 In 3-D, it is $h^{-3}$ while in 2D is $h^{-2}(1+|\log h|)$.